shah-zeb-naveed/data-structures-and-algorithms/README.md

 - There are cases where we are trying to backtrack essentially from the last failure with the help of a for loop to explore other solutions.
 To catch a failed attempt and to continue exploring other options, catch the return False using an if condition and return True inside the if condition.
   - don't go crazy on optimization using this though unless necessary to detect something
 - Based on use-case, can return a tuple of elements e.g. [bool, info1, info2, etc.]
 - Different ways to design desicision tree.
-Loop over possibilities, yes/no, etc.
+  - yes/no, etc.
+  - Move pointers forward differently in differnt branches (e.g. i could stay same but j moves)
+  - Loop over possibilities (this should last resort as it leads to O(n) branches
 - Can fast forward pointer i to skip duplicates instead of just i + 1 with an interval while loop.
 - After decision tree, take a close look to parameters of recursive call to see if memoization can be used.
 Then see if bottom up can be convereted to dp (dp notes below).
 -